-Roger Federer is the greatest male tennis player of all time (20 titles).
-He is followed closely by his nemesis Rafael Nadal (17 titles).
-In comparison Novak Djokovic has just 13 titles.
-But he is just 31 years old and could catch up.
+Roger Federer is the greatest tennis player of all time (20 Grand Slam titles).
+He is followed closely by Rafael Nadal (18 titles).
+But Novak Djokovic already has 16 titles and at 32 years has time on his side to catch up with both one by one.

 Federer has never beaten Nadal in any French Open match.
 The two never met in a US Open.
 But what of Djokovic?
 He has beaten Federer in at least one match in the Australian Open, the French Open, Wimbledon and the US Open.